lsbFlying/resy/README-EN.md

     /**
      * @param listener: Callback function of subscription listening
      * @param store: Subscribe to monitor the data status changes of a specific store container
-     * @param listenerKey: Subscribe to the change of a data field of a specific store container monitored
+     * @param listenerKey: Subscribe to the change of some data field of a specific store container monitored
-     * If not, the default is to listen for any data changes in the store.
+     * If it is empty, it will listen to the changes of any data in the store by default.
      * @return Callback: Return the function of unsubscribing */ const cancelListener = resyListener((